Commonhold and Leasehold Reform Act 2002

 s170 (forfeiture for failure to pay service charge etc).
 This amends s81 of the Housing Act 1996), and once it is finally determined that the amount of the service charge or administration charge is payable by the leaseholder by a) the FTT at the time, b) on appeal, or c) by an arbitral tribunal (in proceedings pursuant to a post-dispute arbitration agreement), or c) the leaseholder agrees it is payable only then can the forfeiture notice be served.

 s172 (Service Charges and Crown Land) makes leases to Crown Land subject to the same laws as other leases.
-It means Leaseholders of Crown Land have protection under Sections 18 to 30B of the Landlord and Tenant Act 1985, as well as other important parts of many other Acts of Parliament.
+It means leaseholders of Crown Land have protection under s18 to 30B of the Landlord and Tenant Act 1985, as well as other important parts of many other Acts of Parliament.